Serial presence detect: Write protection

 The SPD5118 has two modes of protection.
 In the normal operating mode with the address pin connected to GND via a resistor, protection can only be added to 64-byte slices, not removed.
 In the "tester" mode with the address pin connected to GND directly however, these bits can be freely removed.
 (The hub itself also has a number of volatile and non-volatile registers independent of the EEPROM part.
 Some registers are "password-protected", being neither readable nor writable unless the correct value is filled to the "password registers".)

+On many newer computers with DDR4 or DDR5 DIMM, the UEFI/BIOS will mark SPD EEPROM as read-only if the boot-time memory initialization is completed.
+This makes software like Thaiphoon Burner difficult to modify SPD EEPROM.

 Extensions

 The JEDEC standard only specifies some of the SPD bytes.
 The truly critical data (for up to DDR3) fits into the first 64 bytes, while some of the remainder is earmarked for manufacturer identification.
 However, a 256-byte EEPROM is standardized (for up to DDR3).
 A number of uses have been made of the remaining space.

 Memory generally comes with conservative timing recommendations in the SPD ROM, to ensure basic functionality on all systems.
 Enthusiasts often spend considerable time manually adjusting the memory timings for higher speed.
 Enabling special configurations such as Intel XMP or AMD EXPO often requires additional testing to ensure system stability and may void CPU warranty if used out of the manufacturer’s published specifications.